marcelm/cutadapt/doc/guide.rst

     cutadapt -a ACGTAANNNNTTAGC -o output.fastq input.fastq

-Wildcard characters in the adapter are enabled by default.
-Use the option ``-N`` to disable this.
+Even the ``X`` wildcard that does not match any nucleotide is supported.
+It is useful, for example, :ref:`as a trick for avoiding internal adapter matches <avoid-internal-adapter-matches>`.

-Matching of wildcards in the reads is also possible, but disabled by default in order to avoid matches in reads that consist of many (often low-quality) ``N`` bases.
+Wildcard characters are by default only allowed in adapter sequences and are not recognized when they occur in a read.
+This is to avoid matches in reads that consist of many (often low-quality) ``N`` bases.
 Use ``--match-read-wildcards`` to enable wildcards also in reads.

-If wildcards are disabled entirely (that is, you use ``-N`` and *do not* use ``--match-read-wildcards``), then cutadapt compares characters by ASCII value.
+Use the option ``-N`` to disable interpretation of wildcard characters even in the adapters.
+If wildcards are disabled entirely, that is, when you use ``-N`` and *do not* use ``--match-read-wildcards``, then cutadapt compares characters by their ASCII value.
 Thus, both the read and adapter can be arbitrary strings (such as ``SEQUENCE`` or ``ADAPTER`` as used here in the examples).

 Wildcards do not work in colorspace.